What to Wear for a Professional Headshot: 10 Best Practices [2026]

 4. Patterns: Keep Them Subtle

 While patterns can add an eye-catching element to the outfit, they should be subtle for a headshot.
-Busy or bold prints can be distracting and may even distort photos, creating a “moiré” effect.
-If you like patterns, opt for very small or simple designs that won’t draw attention away from your face.
+Busy or bold prints can be distracting and may even distort photos, creating a "moiré" effect.
+If you like patterns, opt for very small or simple designs that won't draw attention away from you.

 5. Fit is Everything (And How to Get It Right)

-Some key areas to check:
+Key areas to check:

-- Shoulders: Blazers and shirts hug the shoulders nicely.
+- Shoulders: Blazers and shirts should hug the shoulders nicely.
 A poorly fitting shoulder can make an otherwise great outfit look sloppy or undersized.

 - Length: Make sure sleeves and hems sit where they should, without bunching or pulling.